ToniA/nordpool-teslamateapi/README.md

    * 2024-02-09 Switch from nordpoolapi NPM package to spot-hinta.fi REST API, more flexible charge window, fix bug on cold weather charge time calculation
    * 2024-02-11 Removed geolocation, instead the nordpool-optimized timing will work on any location which has scheduled charging.
 Fixed bug on charge window calculation (was one hour too short)
    * 2024-02-29 chargeReadyHour configurable on weekday basis, fallbackChargeStartHour as configuration variable
+   * 2024-10-14 Possibility to define efficiencies for different charging amps.
+The calculation will determine whether it's cheaper to charge quickly with lower efficiency, or slower with higher efficiency